"Editor's Note: This blog was originally published on October 22, 2019 but it has been updated for accuracy and relevance"

-The glorious, sci-fi inspired world of tomorrow didn’t deliver on all promises.
-No lightning fast flying cars exist, and the ability to teleport people is still way off – at least for now.
+The glorious, sci-fi-inspired world of tomorrow we were promised isn’t here yet.
+No lightning-fast flying cars exist, and the ability to teleport people is still way off – at least for now.

 However, one futuristic technology that was hard to imagine less than a generation ago has definitely arrived, and its future is even more promising: wireless charging.

-Let’s take a look at the basics behind wireless technology, some recent trends in wireless technology and associated electronic parts, and immediate and long-term growth prospects, along with how this rapidly emerging technology will continue to impact electronic components procurement.
+Let’s take a look at the basics behind wireless technology, some recent trends in the field, associated electronic components, and its immediate and long-term growth prospects.
+We will cover how the global chip shortage will not halt its evolution and growing international popularity.

 Wireless Technology 101

-In the wireless charging process, think of the electromagnetic field as the wires, and the induction coil as the wall charging unit.
+In the wireless charging process, think of the electromagnetic field as the wires, and the induction coil as the power brick.
 In both wired and wireless charging, a transfer of energy occurs.
-The devices, electronic components, and technology used to create this energy transfer are drastically different between the two types of charging.
-For wireless smartphone charging, a specialized technology called the Qi wireless charging standard establishes operating protocols.
+The technology, electronic components, and devices used to create this energy transfer drastically differ between the two types of charging.
+A specialized technology called the Qi wireless charging standard establishes operating protocols for wireless smartphone charging.

 Consumer Trends and Tidbits: Wireless Charging Developments, Benefits of Wireless Charging and More

 For consumers reluctant to shed those wires for charging, consider just one big advantage: device integrity and durability.
 Traditional wired charging requires wall sockets, connectors, and other literal openings for dust, dirt, water, and other foreign particles.
-Wireless charging allows enhanced protection, thanks to completely closed and secure device design components.
+Wireless charging allows enhanced protection, thanks to a completely closed and secure device design.

-According to IHS, more than 6 billion wireless power receivers are predicted to enter production in the next five years.
+According to IHS, more than 6 billion wireless power receivers will enter production in the next five years.
 If your company is looking for a better way to procure electronic components and other accessories for wireless charging development, Sourcengine can help.

-Much like wireless charging technology itself, our e-commerce marketplace is a true disruptor in the e-procurement realm.
-Our streamlined electronic parts ordering interface is specifically designed to help your sourcing professionals leverage the latest technology to save time and money – and, ultimately, boost your bottom line.
+Much like wireless charging technology itself, our e-commerce marketplace is a true disruptor in the semiconductor industry.
+Our streamlined online ordering interface is specifically designed to help your sourcing professionals leverage the latest technology to save time and money – and, ultimately, boost your bottom line.

 Thanks to the Internet of Things (IoT) and other wireless-dependent accessories, the demand for wireless charging isn’t slowing down.
-Is your company prepared to meet customer and consumer demand?
-Sign up with our sourcing-friendly service or schedule a demo with Sourcengine’s e-procurement platform today.
-From traditional electronic parts procurement to advanced wireless charging devices, our e-commerce marketplace helps you connect worldwide.
+Is your business prepared to address the challenges of the increasingly complex consumer and commercial markets?